-At Castle Craig the nursing team work closely with the doctors and therapists in providing patients in the intensive care unit with 24 hour medical cover – that is a lot of work in practise.
+At Castle Craig the nursing team work closely with the doctors and therapists in providing patients in the intensive care unit with 24-hour medical cover – that is a lot of work in practice

 This new video is part of a mini-series we will be releasing which describes the important work carried out by the nursing staff at Castle Craig